bryanleonard/react-tabs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Of view a live version at [https://bryanleonard.github.io/react-tabs](https://bryanleonard.github.io/react-tabs)
+Or view a live version at [https://bryanleonard.github.io/react-tabs](https://bryanleonard.github.io/react-tabs)